debudebuye/eth-volunteer/README.md

 **ETH Volunteers** is a modern, production-ready platform designed to bridge the gap between volunteers and NGOs in Ethiopia.
 The platform streamlines the process of volunteer recruitment, event management, and community engagement through an intuitive interface and robust backend infrastructure.

-### 🔄 Dual Backend Architecture
+### 🔄 Triple Backend Architecture

-This project features **two backend implementations** with identical functionality:
+This project features **three backend implementations** with identical functionality:

-- **Express.js Backend** (`/backend-express`) - Traditional Node.js/Express architecture with proven stability
+- **Express.js Backend** (`/backend-express`) - Traditional Node.js/Express architecture with proven stability and simplicity
-- **NestJS Backend** (`/backend-nestjs`) - Modern TypeScript framework with enhanced performance and scalability
+- **NestJS Backend** (`/backend-nestjs`) - Modern TypeScript framework with enterprise patterns and strong structure
+- **Fastify Backend** (`/backend-fastify`) - High-performance framework optimized for speed and low overhead

-Both backends provide the same API endpoints and features, allowing you to choose based on your performance requirements and team expertise.
-The NestJS implementation offers improved speed and built-in TypeScript support, while the Express.js version provides simplicity and familiarity.
+All three backends provide the same API endpoints and features, allowing you to choose based on your specific needs:
+- **Express**: Best for simplicity and rapid development
+- **NestJS**: Best for large-scale enterprise applications
+- **Fastify**: Best for performance-critical applications

 ### Key Objectives